-Medicaid is a lifeline to nearly 73 million low-income Americans, providing health insurance, assistance with Medicare premiums, long-term services and supports, and financial aid to safety net hospitals and health centers.
+Medicaid is a lifeline to more than 73 million low-income Americans, providing health insurance, assistance with Medicare premiums, long-term services and supports, and financial aid to safety net hospitals and health centers.
 Seniors, people with disabilities, and many from communities of color rely heavily on Medicaid benefits to survive.
 Medicaid is becoming particularly important as the number of people living longer with Alzheimer’s disease and related dementias grow.
 The majority of nursing home residents (about two-thirds) have some form of cognitive impairment.
 By 2050, Medicaid expenses for this population are expected to climb by almost 400 percent, reaching $172 billion in 2050.

 Despite Medicaid’s importance to our nation’s most vulnerable members of society, some policymakers want to cut Medicaid funding by imposing a “per capita cap” or “block grant” system.

 - Under “per capita caps,” states would receive a fixed dollar amount per beneficiary.
 Caps could vary for different groups of people, such as the aged, blind, people with disabilities, children, and adults.

 - Under “block grants,” states would receive a lump sum from the federal government to fund their Medicaid programs.

 |Per Capita Cap

 Fixed dollar amount per beneficiary